U.S. Expats Beware: The Tax Filing Deadline for the 2017 Filing Season is Quickly Approaching

 U.S. expatriate taxpayers living outside of the United States must file IRS form 8938 when their assets exceed certain thresholds.
 This threshold will vary on the basis of both tax filing status and residency for the tax year.
 Since it can be difficult to assess which assets are covered, it is essential for U.S. expats to seek guidance.
 The failure to seek guidance can open the door to significant offshore penalties.
 Typically, FATCA is filed at the same time as one’s tax return.

 Work with U.S. Tax Help to Address Offshore Disclosures and Expat Taxes

 If you have concerns about your U.S. taxes while living aboard, CPA Ted Kleinman and U.S. Tax Help may be able to assist.
 For decades, Ted has assisted expats with an array of tax obligations.
 Ted can assist with income tax filings for expats.
 He can also assist with FBAR and FATCA concerns.

-To schedule a free initial review of your expat tax concerns, please call (541) 923-0903 or contact U.S Tax Help online.
+To schedule a review of your expat tax concerns, please schedule an appointment or contact U.S Tax Help online.